This post may contain affiliate links. See our disclosure policy.

 This delicious and easy cornbread is moist and light.
 It is easy to prepare and tastes amazing with some butter and a drizzle of honey.
 Prepare it in a cake pan for easy cutting and serving, or in a muffin tin for cornbread muffins in place of rolls at Thanksgiving dinner.

 If you are intimidated by bread , this recipe is for you.
 You won’t believe how easy it is to make!
 The dough takes less than five minutes to put together and then you just let the yeast and the oven do the rest.
 My whole family LOVED this bread and they said it looked like something that came out of a fancy bakery.

 This glorious Herbed Butter gives that special touch to a meal.
 I especially like to use it when serving a fancy Sunday dinner or holiday meal.
 It looks and tastes like you spent a little extra time to make the meal a memorable one, but really, it’s super easy to make!
 Spread it on hot rolls, buttermilk biscuits, or drop a pat of this butter on vegetables, potatoes, sandwiches, or meat dishes.

 When it comes to Thanksgiving dinner — or any great turkey dinner — there is always that one part of the meal that you just can’t live without.
 Once you try this Orange Cranberry Sauce, it may become that one thing for your family.
 This fresh cranberry sauce with a hint of orange is delicious on turkey and rolls.
 It tastes so good and smells so good that I have to stop myself from eating it right out of the pan.

 This beautiful Raspberry Cranberry Sauce is a tasty twist on the traditional recipe.
-The sweetness of the raspberries combined with tart cranberries with a hint of almond flavor make this perfect for serving on turkey, rolls, leftover sandwiches, just about anything!
+The sweetness of the raspberries combined with tart cranberries and a hint of almond flavor make this perfect for serving on turkey, rolls, leftover sandwiches, or just about anything!